 You may be ready to buy a home for your family and your larger paychecks are becoming more of a reality.
 However, it’s also time to focus on paying down your student loans and maxing your 401k contribution.
 Review your asset protection policies before you go for the luxuries.
 Also, consider the type of school you plan for your kids.
 How will you pay for your children’s tuition during grade school and college?

 Financial success is defined differently by many.
 Shedding as much debt as possible can offer a sense of freedom.
 But, deciding the best strategy around student loans, your mortgage, cars, and credit cards can be confusing.
 You might also be feeling the need to begin accumulating wealth- an important strategy to carry out during your mid-thirties to sixties.
 Know the difference between a traditional IRA and a Roth IRA.
 These two retirement options have different benefits, so you will want to take advantage of both.

 You have reached the end of your career in medicine.
 If you have had a solid plan all along, you should be able to live the retirement you want.
 Three factors that will affect your financial situation now include your income, living expenses, and savings.
 After working hard to take care of your patients and family, you have time to take care of yourself.
 Do you want to travel to see the world, volunteer, be there for your grandchildren’s milestones, or a combination of those three?
 With a solid and steady retirement plan throughout your years of practicing, you will be able to retire knowing you are adequately prepared.

 No matter what stage you are in now, or how well you have navigated to this point, it's never too late to improve your future.
-Contact our team of Advisors at Spaugh Dameron Tenny, and we can guide you through organizing and planning your personal or practice finances.
+Schedule a Free Discovery Call to discuss how we can guide you through organizing and planning your personal or practice finances.

-This article was feature on Kevin MD.
+This article was featured on Kevin MD.
 Click the logo to view: